Set up coverage filters

 JetBrains Rider applies these filters during a coverage session.
 Use these filters to exclude unnecessary code from analysis and reduce coverage session time.

-You can specify runtime coverage filters using JetBrains Rider settings or by adding comments to the source code.
+You can configure runtime filters in JetBrains Rider settings or using the command line.

 - Filters of coverage results